endropie/mcp-setup/README.md

 ## Authentication

-MCP Framework provides optional authentication for SSE endpoints.
+MCP Setup provides optional authentication for SSE endpoints.
 You can choose between JWT and API Key authentication, or implement your own custom authentication provider.

 ### JWT Authentication